saurabswaarm/couriercli/README.md

 ## Running the application

-The cli has two modes, interactive and subcommand, interactive will give you a menu but subcommand will be used for automation tests incase that is used to evaluate anything.
+The cli has two modes, interactive and subcommand, interactive will give you a menu but subcommand gives lets one do `node dist/index.js calculatecost`, this can be used for automation tests incase that is used to evaluate anything.

 ### Interactive mode: